If you're considering starting an online business, you might have seen two popular models: dropshipping and print on demand.

 There you have it!

-Do you now feel more confident in knowing what the difference is between dropshipping and print on demand?
+Do you feel more confident knowing the difference between dropshipping and print on demand?

 Let us know which one you have chosen in the comments below!